Fates-List-Archive/infra-history/modules/infra/admin_piccolo/api-docs/privacy.md

 ### Notes

--You can always appeal a ban or resubmit your bot.
+- You can always appeal a ban or resubmit your bot.
 To do so, just login, click your username > My Profile > *your bot* > View and then click the link underneath the ban message to start the ban appeal or resubmission process

 </blockquote>